top of page

 Digital Music Library Organization Tips

 If you are meticulous as you research and seek out the original artwork for an album or single, you are bound to encounter some predicaments.
-There are many albums and singles that had different artwork based on country of release, format of release, etc. The album Forever Now from the Psychedelic Furs is a good example, and the image on the left shows the original artwork for the USA, and the image on the right shows the artwork for the UK.
+There are many albums and singles that had different artwork based on country of release, format of release, etc. Below is an example using the album Forever Now from the Psychedelic Furs.
+The image on the left shows the original artwork for the USA, and the image on the right shows the artwork for the UK.
 The album Boy from U2 is another example that had different artwork based on country.
 There are also album covers that were banned or had censored versions.
 How you address any such predicament is your own personal choice.

 Original album artwork for the USA release